Toggle: English / Spanish

 The doctor or nurse will perform a physical exam.
 In addition, the following tests may be done:

-The objective of treatment is to stop the virus from copying in the body through the use of antiviral drugs.
-Some people with CMV pneumonia will need to get medication through a vein (intravenously).
-Some people might initially need oxygen therapy and breathing support with a ventilator to maintain oxygen until the infection is brought under control.
+The goal of treatment is to use antiviral drugs to stop the virus from copying itself in the body.
+Some people with CMV pneumonia need IV (intravenous) medicines.
+Some people may need oxygen therapy and breathing support with a ventilator to maintain oxygen until the infection is brought under control.

-Complications of CMV infection in people with AIDS include spread of disease to other parts of the body:
+Complications of CMV infection in people with HIV/AIDS include spread of disease to other parts of the body, such as the esophagus, intestine, or eye.

 Complications of CMV pneumonia include: